bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/corina.mihon/index.md

 ### Week 19 - 25 May

+I worked at the way the project looks like and I have improved the pulse reading functionality with the logic given by an AI chat.

 ## Hardware

-Raspberry Pi Pico 2W: main controller for handling sensor data, controlling the LED and hosting the Wi-Fi web interface
+Raspberry Pi Pico 2W: main controller for handling sensor data, controlling the LED

 Raspberry Pi Pico 2W: used for debugging